fastapi/fastapi/docs/en/docs/tutorial/response-model.md

     as described in <a href="https://pydantic-docs.helpmanual.io/usage/exporting_models/#modeldict" class="external-link" target="_blank">the Pydantic docs</a> for `exclude_defaults` and `exclude_none`.

+!!! info

+    When creating a **FastAPI** class instance or an `APIRouter` you can specify which value to use by default for these parameters.

+    setting those in the *path operation* will still take precedence.

 #### Data with values for fields with defaults

 But if your data has values for the model's fields with default values, like the item with ID `bar`: